AmanShukla15/Film-movie-website/README.md

 It is a Fully funtioning movie website with voice command assistance.

 NOTE:  Use VPN to login
+LINK TO VISIT WEBSITE ------>     https://6594b2ccadc6ff37a0beebec--glittering-fudge-ce61b1.netlify.app/

-Features of this website :-
+::Features of this website

--Authorization,
+->Authorization,

--Get movie recommendation specific to genres and categories,
+->Get movie recommendation specific to genres and categories,

--Actor specific movie suggestion,
+->Actor specific movie suggestion,

--Dedicated actor details page and Movie details page,
+->Dedicated actor details page and Movie details page,

--Dark and Normal mode,
+->Dark and Normal mode,

--Voice Assitance
+->Voice Assitance

--personalized add movies to favorite and watchlist.
+->personalized add movies to favorite and watchlist.

 ............IMPORTANT............

 ::: Some Voice commands such as :::

 ->"Make it Dark" or "Make it bright" - toggle appearance,